ItalianRetroGuy/Bench-Power-Supply-Barrel-Connectors-Adapter/README.md

 ## Safety
 ### Precautions
-* Always be ready to cut power to the adapter board immediately
+* Set a current limit or overcurrent protection of 3A on your bench power supply when using this adapter, or always be ready to cut power to the adapter board immediately
 * Follow the handling recommendations listed below
 * Do not exceed the power rating listed below
 * Before unplugging the connector from the powered device, disable power output from the bench power supply to the adapter